photovoltex/tauri-interop/README.md

 - arguments used in `tauri::command` beginning with `_` aren't supported yet
   - due to [tauri internally converting the argument name](https://tauri.app/v1/guides/features/command#passing-arguments), which results in losing the _ at the beginning
+- feature: leptos
+  - sometimes a closure is accessed after being dropped
+  - that is probably a race condition where the unlisten function doesn't detach the callback fast enough